Rusted patina is one of my favorite looks!! I actually got the inspiration for this project from a rusty green pipe the other day!! Nailed it!!!

 Adding Copper Patina

 Okay so once your texture part is dried, you will add the Copper Patina Paint.
 Remember my inspiration was a green rusty pole.
 Holy Guacamole does an amazing job of capturing the green but nothing ties that all in like some green patina.
-Am I right?!?!
-I randomly places the Copper Patina Paint in places I thought would look cool and make sense.
+I randomly placed the Copper Patina Paint in places I thought would look cool and make sense.
 Now remember with the patina line, the first coat needs to dry.
 Then you do your second coat and while it is still wet you want to spray the activating patina spray on the paint.
 I used the green patina spray for this.

-Clearly you cannot have a cool rusted patina piece with out a little rust crust and drippiness right?
+Clearly you cannot have a cool rusted patina piece with out a little rust drippiness right?
 Those are my rules anyways.
 So here is the next step.
 Use a separate container and put some Iron Patina Paint in.
 Make sure to move it around so the paint is evenly dispersed.
 Then I sprayed a bunch of the green patina spray in with the paint.
 I mixed them together with a cheap chip brush.
 It will get chunky at first but keep mixing and it will smooth out.

 Magic is happening!